Windows 11 KB5071417 update stuck

-Did you find yourself that Windows update stuck checking for updates for hours?
-Windows 11 update stuck Downloading updates on a specific percentage (xx%, 20%, or 99%), and there is no improvement after waiting for hours on your Windows 11 Laptop.
-Also, sometimes the Windows 11 Update fails to install with Different errors: 0x800f0922, 0x8000ffff, 0x800f0826.
+Did you find yourself stuck checking for updates for hours?
+Windows 11 update downloads are stuck at a specific percentage (xx%, 20%, or 99%), and there is no progress after waiting for hours on your Windows 11 Laptop.
+Also, the Windows 11 update sometimes fails to install with the Following errors: 0x800f0922, 0x8000ffff, 0x800f0826.

-Issue: Windows Update Stuck downloading or failed to install
+Issue: Windows Update is stuck downloading or failed to install

-For some other users, Windows updates are stuck (Windows 11 checking for updates / installing updates) for hours.
+For some users, Windows updates (Windows 11 checking for or installing updates) remain stuck for hours.

-Various reasons cause Windows updates stuck checking for hours, or Windows Update fails to download.
-Slow internet connection, Security software (antivirus) blocking, buggy update cache, corrupted system files, third-party software conflict, and incompatible device drivers are common.
+Several factors can cause Windows updates to get stuck checking for hours or for Windows Update to fail to download.
+Common causes include slow internet connection, Security software (antivirus) blocking, buggy update cache, corrupted system files, third-party software conflicts, and incompatible device drivers.
 Whatever the reason, here are some solutions you may apply to fix almost every Windows update-related problem.

 Windows 11 update stuck checking

-If your PC gets stuck at 100% when you’re performing a Windows update, you can try to force restart your PC first.
+If your PC gets stuck at 100% during a Windows update, try a forced restart first.

-1. Make sure you have a working internet connection so that Windows can download the updated files from the Microsoft server.
+1. Ensure you have an active internet connection so Windows can download the updated files from the Microsoft server.
 Also, check on your system installation drive (C drive) to have sufficient free space to download and install Windows updates.
 Or you can run the Disk Cleanup tool to free up some disk space.

-2. Sometimes, updates can be large and require a long time to download.
+2. Sometimes, updates can be significant and require a long time to download.
 If a particular update is stuck at, say, 95% for an hour or two, don’t panic.
-However, there may be an issue if that figure doesn’t shift after hours
+However, there may be an issue if that figure doesn’t shift after hours.

-3. Disable your antivirus software — security software may sometimes block Windows 11 updates.
+3. Disable your antivirus software it may block Windows 11 updates.
 Turn off your antivirus, download and install the updates and then turn it on again.

 Check the Windows update service

-Open Windows services (services.msc) and check Windows update and its related services are running.
+Open Services (services.msc) and verify that Windows Update and its related services are running.

-• Press Windows Key + R and type services.msc, Click on OK or hit the Enter key.
+• Press the Windows Key + R, then type services.msc, Click on OK or hit the Enter key.

-• In the services, Windows scrolls down to Windows Update Service.
+• In the Services window, scroll down to Windows Update Service.

 • Make sure the Startup type is set to Automatic and the Service status is Started.